Highlights from the Ratings and Financial Report for Stellantis N.V. (STLA)

 Stellantis N.V.
-(NYSE:STLA) went up by 0.22% from its latest closing price compared to the recent 1-year high of $21.99.
-The company’s stock price has collected -4.29% of loss in the last five trading sessions.
+(NYSE:STLA) went up by 3.80% from its latest closing price compared to the recent 1-year high of $21.99.
+The company’s stock price has collected 4.19% of gains in the last five trading sessions.
 The Wall Street Journal reported on 03/01/22 that Jeep Plans Line of Fully Electric SUVs

 Is It Worth Investing in Stellantis N.V.
 (NYSE :STLA) Right Now?